daniel3735928559/guppy/doc/api.md

   into a Guppy instance.

 * `Guppy.guppy_init(xsl_path, symbols_path)`: `xsl_path` is the path
-  to `guppy/transform.xsl`, `symbols_path` is the path to `guppy/symbols.json`.
+  to `src/transform.xsl`, `symbols_path` is the path to `src/symbols.json`.
 This function should only be called once per page.

-* `Guppy.prototype.get_content(type)`: `type` can be `"xml"`, `"latex"`, or `"calc"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.
+* `Guppy.prototype.get_content(type)`: `type` can be `"xml"`, `"latex"`, or `"text"`, and the function will return (respectively) the XML, LaTeX, or ASCII representation of the instance's content.

 * `Guppy.prototype.set_content(xml_data)`: `xml_data` is a string